kuzyn/write/lists/books.md

  Edward Said - Orientalism
  Embracing Defeat - John W Dower
- Emily Horne / Tim Maly - The Inspection House: An Impertinent Field Guide to Modern Surveillance Franco Bifo Berardi - After the Future
+ Emily Horne / Tim Maly - The Inspection House: An Impertinent Field Guide to Modern Surveillance Francis Picabia - Jésus-Christ rastaquouère
+ Franco Bifo Berardi - After the Future
  Franz Kafka - Amerika
- Frederic Jameson - Postmodernism, or, The Cultural Logic of Late Capitalism Geoff Manaugh - A Burglar's Guide to the City
+ Frederic Jameson - Postmodernism, or, The Cultural Logic of Late Capitalism Fyodor Dostoyevsky - The Dream of a Ridiculous Man Geoff Manaugh - A Burglar's Guide to the City
  Giorgio Agamben - The Open: Man and Animal
  Giuseppe Longo - Perspectives on Organisms